---

 [HiveMQ](https://www.hivemq.com/) is an enterprise MQTT broker used to move data between IoT devices, applications, and backend systems in real time.

-## Prerequisites for this tutorial
+## Prerequisites for this integration guide

-To follow the procedure on this page, you'll need:
+To follow these steps, you'll need:

 - A [HiveMQ Enterprise](https://www.hivemq.com/downloads/) broker with file system access on the host